Ninja-Squad/ninja-squad.github.com/_posts/2020-05-12-become-a-ninja-with-vue-3-ebook.md

 title: Become a Ninja with Vue - our ebook to learn Vue 3!
 author: cexbrayat
 tags: ["Vue", "Angular"]
-description: "We are super to release our new ebook and online training about Vue 3!"
+description: "We are super happy to release our new ebook and online training about Vue 3!"
 ---

 We are super happy to [release our new ebook and online training](https://twitter.com/cedric_exbrayat/status/1259845862014029826) about Vue 3!  🚀